-So, I put together a list of easy drawing ideas that will help to give you some inspiration to come up with drawing ideas that make you excited to pick up a pencil and draw!
-All of these ideas will expand your abilities and help you to grow more as an artist.
+So, I’ve put together a list of ideas of what to draw to help give you some inspiration, so the next time you pick up a pencil you’ll know what to do!
+All of these drawing ideas will also help to expand your abilities, as you work to grow more as a drawing artist.

 Contents of this Article

 - Looking at OBJECTS for Ideas of What to Draw

 This is a great drawing idea that many famous artists throughout history drew upon (no pun intended :).
 Rembrandt is perhaps one of the most famous examples of this as he created nearly 80 self portraits (drawings and paintings included).